This guide will answer questions about Google Business Profile, and provide answers to many common questions people have about utilizing the platform.

-Using Google My Business means that you can collect reviews from customers and demonstrate the quality of your products or services to potential customers.
+Using Google Business Profile means that you can collect reviews from customers and demonstrate the quality of your products or services to potential customers.

 Searchers are increasingly on the lookout for social proof that a business deserves their custom, and online reviews are one of the main methods of influence in 2021.
 A 5-star review stands out, and rolling out a strategy to persuade your customers to rate your service or product goes a long way to driving new business.